-4.13 Employee Benefits
+4.12 Employee Benefits

-4.13.01 Short-term Benefits
+4.12.01 Short-term Employee Benefits

 The Group recognizes a liability net of amounts already paid and an expense for services rendered by employees during the accounting period.
-Short-term benefits given by the Group to its employees include salaries and wages and other employee benefits.
+Short-term employee benefits given by the Group to its employees include salaries, wages and labor costs, and other employee benefits.

-4.13.02 Defined Benefit Plans
+4.12.02 Defined Benefit Plans